 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate physical retail establishments that sell a wide variety of merchandise, including apparel, groceries, household furnishings, and personal care products.
-Major companies include Kmart, Kohl's, Target, and Wal-Mart (all based in the US), as well as Carrefour (France), Daiso Japan, Groupe Auchan (France), Lojas Americanas (Brazil), and METRO AG (Germany).
+Major companies include Kmart, Target, and Wal-Mart (all based in the US), as well as Carrefour and Groupe Auchan (France), Daiso Japan, Lojas Americanas (Brazil), and METRO AG (Germany).

-The US discount department store industry includes about 5,000 stores with combined annual revenue of about $115 billion.
-Competition from other retailers and slow growth in consumer spending challenge the industry.
+The US discount department store industry includes about 4,700 stores with combined annual revenue of about $110 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options